 Most travel policy providers don’t double up as K&R insurance companies.
 So, you won’t get premium level coverage from a conventional travel insurance policy.

 Moreover, even those with a basic ransom cover may not offer value-added benefits like sending in extraction teams from the best hostage rescue companies to secure your release.
 If you’re going to get K&R insurance, you better pull all the stops to ensure you get a solid one.
+And keep in mind that even among K&R insurance providers, there are limitations and exclusions depending on where you need to travel.

 Expect the Best But Prepare for the Worst